 - Advisory services: We provide personal support by sharing knowledge, expertise, experience and guidance to municipal and community leaders to build internal capacity and navigate the open smart cities landscape on relevant topics such as technology, data management, security, privacy, procurement, public engagement, outcomes-based project planning, etc. Advisory service is currently being offered to Smart Cities Challenge finalists with a focus on “community-readiness” resources and personalized support.
 A second intake will engage with a wider group of communities, in addition to Smart Cities Challenge finalists, into spring-summer 2019.

 - Event-based programs: We provide advisory and capacity building resources and supports in all regions across the country and in communities of every size through a series of Regional Idea Camps, Collision Days and Roundtables.
 In addition to our numerous local and regional events, the second annual Future Cities Canada Summit taking place in November 2019, will bring together community leaders and urban innovators from every corner of the country.
 Events begin late spring 2019.

-- Smart Cities Portal: An online resource for community stakeholders in general to support numerous smart cities capacity building opportunities.
-Scheduled for spring 2019.
+- Community Solutions Portal: An online resource for community stakeholders in general to support numerous smart cities capacity building opportunities.
+Explore it today.

 How to get involved:

 If you are a resident or municipal leader looking to learn more about open smart city approaches for your community, or have a business or organization that can offer support in this sphere, join us at one of the upcoming events across the country or connect with us directly: